Ireland Women: Who Did What Since 2010?

 2019

-SIX Nations 2019
+Six Nations 2019

-The performance marks 2019 as the least successful season of the decade, by some distance.
+Ireland’s woes continue with only one win from the six games played.
+The performance marks 2019 as the least successful season of the decade.

 Ireland Win Ratio 17%